cockroachdb/docs/data-types.md

 - `us` (microsecond)
 - `ns` (nanosecond)

+Alternately, you can format an interval as follows:

+- `'12h2m1s23ms'::INTERVAL`
+- `CAST ('12h2m1s23ms' AS INTERVAL)`

-Regardless of the units used, the interval is stored as hour, minute, and second.
+Regardless of the units used, the interval is stored as hour, minute, and second, for example, `12h2m1.023s`.

 #### Examples